zsteinkamp/steinkamp.us/pages/posts/2023-10-27-the-positive-roi-of-therapy.md

 Life is an series of experiences.
 Each experience is a teaching moment.
 By investing in becoming a student of our own humanity, we can face those experiences with deeper understanding and get more value from them.
 I don't think I've mastered anything here, and old patterns creep in from time to time.
 But at least now through this investment, I have an awareness of when that happens and can more mindfully approach the situation.
 Then better things happen.

+You don't have to have a personal crisis to seek the guidance of a therapist.
+An hour of emotional and behavioral consulting every fortnight - file it as an investment in yourself and to others.

 Here's to your health and success!